 If a slower pace of water-top activities is more your speed, rent a kayak.
 Lake Sinclair is home to numerous inlets and quiet coves and feeds into the Oconee River which can be enjoyed by paddlers of all experience levels.
 Local outfitters will rent you a kayak for the half or full day as well as provide transportation to drop-off and pick-up sites.
 If you aren’t feeling up for an epic solo trip, there are small group floats available down the Oconee River as well.
 Plan your trip to get on the water with our locals Mac's Yaks or Oconee Outfitters.

-Taylor's Cove Summer Sips
+Taylor's Cove

-With views of Lake Sinclair from their dining room and deck, Aubri Lanes will take your taste buds on a vacation to the coast with their award winning seafood including their crispy calamari, sesame seared ahi tuna and their shrimp and grits.
+With views of Lake Sinclair from their dining room and deck, Aubri Lanes will take your taste buds on a vacation to the coast with their award-winning seafood including their crispy calamari, sesame seared ahi tuna, and their shrimp and grits.

 Be Charmed by the town